 - Do not modify the vehicle's suspension.
 If suspension parts such as shock absorbers, struts, springs, stabilizer bars, bushings and wheels are not NISSAN recommended for your vehicle or are extremely deteriorated, the VDC system may not operate properly.
-This could adversely affect vehicle handling performance, and the indicator may flash or both the indicator indicator lights may illuminate. - place indicator lights may illuminate. - If engine control related parts are not NISSAN recommended or are extremely deteriorated, both the and indicator lights may illuminate.
+This could adversely affect vehicle handling performance, and the fine indicator may flash or both the fine and fine indicator lights may illuminate. - If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system may not operate properly and both the finant the finant indicator lights may illuminate.